matebaranyi1995/interpretable-dl/README.md

   * Máté Baranyi
   * Tekla Kiss

+  The detailed documentation of this project can be found in the pdf file, called [InterpretableDL_documentation](./InterpretableDL_documentation.pdf).

 ## Final updates

   * Folders Milestone 1 & 2 are kept for historical reasons only.